utsav0/daily-dev-tips/src/pages/posts/homebrew-one-package-manager-to-rule-them-all.md

 ## Using homebrew

-To use homebrew you can again open your terminal and run `brew` commands.
+To use homebrew, you can again open your terminal and run `brew` commands.

 A list of useful commands: